theresamaier/2022ws_do_tm/Blog_content.md

 In the **Alignment Workshop**, the drafted OKRs and their responsibilities are exchanged and dependencies and potential for collaboration are identified.
 Refinement of OKRs can be done as needed in this phase.
 **Drafting initiatives**: Defining concrete actions to achieve the KRs and Objectives for the upcoming cycle.
 After the Kick-off, **check-ins** are conducted on a bi-weekly basis.
 Towards the end, the **retroperspective** and **review** takes place.
 By reflecting and comparing the actual goal realization, the entire work process can be improved for the next OKR cycle and open to.dos can be taken into the drafting of the upcoming cycle.
-Andre Grove developed the new OKR framework in the 1970s.
-In 1999, John Doerr introduces OKRS to the founders at Google.
-He is also the author of the later famous bestseller.
-What really Matters.
+Andrew Grove developed the new OKR framework in the 1970s (Book recommendation: [*“High Output Management”*](https://www.thalia.de/shop/home/artikeldetails/A1003138903)).
+OKRs at Google: In 1999, John Doerr introduces OKRS to the founders at Google.
+He is also the author of the later famous bestseller: [*"Measure What Matters"*](https://www.whatmatters.com).
 Since 2000 Google has been using OKRs and growing exponentially.
+OKRs at Google are part of the culture, DNA and of the language that you use at Google --> sehr verankert.
+For a deepdive have a look on this video: [How Google sets goals OKRs](https://www.youtube.com/watch?v=mJB83EZtAjc).
 Nowadays thousands of companies successfully implemented OKRs: Scout 24, ProSieben, amazon, zalando, Red Bull, Edeka, Burda, N26, Siemens.
 **Example of an OKR from SpaceX:** Strategic level: O: "We have due built first sustainable city on Mars"; KR for Mars mission goal: "We raised 2.5 billion euros for our first unit of wle space travel." . - Project level: I: We launched a crowdfunding campaign on Kickstarter.